Rickshaw Travel

 Planning your South Africa road-trip

-Hit the road on a self-drive South African adventure and experience the incredible diversity of this stunning country.
-Cruise out of the city to explore majestic mountains, sprawling savannahs, and untouched beaches along the dramatic coastlines.
-Driving in South Africa might seem daunting at first, but with our expert tips, pre-programmed GPS, free Wi-Fi, and a spirit of adventure, you’ll be on your way in no time.
-A self-drive holiday gives you the freedom to travel at your own pace and stop wherever you like.
-While you may encounter potholes, large trucks, and even wildlife crossings, you’ll also have the opportunity to venture off the beaten path and uncover hidden gems far from the usual tourist spots.
+A self-drive holiday also gives you the freedom to travel at your own pace and stop wherever you like.
+While you may encounter potholes, large trucks, and even wildlife crossing the road in front of you, you’ll also have the opportunity to venture off the beaten path and uncover hidden gems far from the usual tourist spots.

 Self drive or transfers?